amberelectric/eslint-plugin-airbnb/CONTRIBUTING.md

 ### Versioning

 This project follows semantic versioning (SemVer):

 - **Major**: Breaking changes to rule configurations
 - **Minor**: New rules or non-breaking changes
 - **Patch**: Bug fixes

 ### Publishing

+Make sure you have a GitHub Personal Access Token with the `write:packages` scope set as an environment variable called `GITHUB_PAT_AMBER_ELECTRIC`.

+Then run:

 ```bash
 npm version [major|minor|patch]